 Preheat the oven to 350F.
 Cut the chicken into bite-sized pieces or strips and season with the fajita seasoning, onion powder, garlic powder, and pepper.
 Brown the chicken in a frying pan with one tbsp of oil.

-Roll the shells up and place in a glass baking dish with the seams facing down so they stay together as they cook.
+Roll the shells up and place in a casserole dish with the seams facing down so they stay together as they cook.

 Drizzle a bit of the enchilada sauce over each of the tortillas and top with a bit more cheese.